 On September 9, 1996, a part-time Recycling Educator was added to the staff.
 As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2018, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and not-for-profits.
+In 2020, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and not-for-profits.

-Educational Outreach 2018
+Educational Outreach 2019

 Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
-Over 600 students in Pre-K through 2nd grade attend the annual event.
+Over 1,000 students in Pre-K through 2nd grade attend the annual event.

-In-classroom/After School Programs- Presentations in the classrooms continued to maintain popularity in 2018.
-The Education Coordinator presented to approximately 2,000 students.
-Presentations were also given outside of school hours to Boy & Girl Scouts, after-school clubs & summer camps on various topics including the 3R's, landfills, water quality, composting and more!

-The Landfill Field Trip- Over 500 residents from 3rd Grade through adults visited the Landfill in 2018.
-The Education Center is an origination point for all landfill tours.
-Followed by a trolley ride to the landfill lookout tower and wetlands.
-The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center.
-In 2018, the District partnered with Stone Belt and Silver Oaks Retirement Center to allow more people to participate in the District's landfill tours.

-Recycling Center & Bioswale/3 R's Pavilion Tour - Many teachers recognized the importance of showing students where the recyclables go and how they are processed.
-We welcomed 475 students for the Recycling Center Tour in 2018.
-The Bioswale and 3R's Pavilion signage was updated in 2017.

-The Little Red School House - The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
+- In-classroom/After School Programs Presentations in the classrooms continued to maintain popularity in 2019.
+The Education Coordinator presented to approximately 1,383 students. - The Landfill Field Trip Over 833 residents from 3rd Grade through adults visited the Landfill in 2019.
+The Education Center is an origination point for all landfill tours, followed by a trolley ride to the landfill lookout tower and wetlands.
+The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center. - Recycling Center & Bioswale/3 R's Pavilion Tour Many teachers recognized the importance of showing students where the recyclables go and how they are processed.
+We welcomed 1,127 students for the Recycling Center Tour in 2019.
+The Bioswale and 3R's Pavilion signage was updated in 2017. - The Little Red School House The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
 This program is popular with Bartholomew County Teachers as well as with Girl Scouts, Boy Scouts, Bible School Classes and Home School Teachers.
 The supplies are given to educators at no cost to taxpayers.
-Signage on the building was updated in 2017.
-Pictured: A group of Vacation Bible School youth play catch & toss the ball with milk jugs in 2018.

-Columbus East and North Senior Projects- In 2018, the Education Coordinator mentored 8 seniors with their senior projects by providing information and resources on recycling and the environment.
-Projects, this year have included used shoe drives, document shredding, bioswale refurbishing, Earth Day planning and creative reuse projects.
+Signage on the building was updated in 2017. - Columbus East and North Senior Projects In 2018, the Education Coordinator mentored 8 seniors with their senior projects by providing information and resources on recycling and the environment.
+Projects this year have included used shoe drives, document shredding, bioswale refurbishing, Earth Day planning and creative reuse projects.
 The Education Coordinator also served as a panel judge during senior project presentations.
+Pictured below is a Senior Project student who donated a Flag Disposal Box to the C/B Recycling Center.

-Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to 800 adult members of the community.
-Special events included area business's environmental health and safety fairs, Stone Belt, Silver Oaks Retirement Center, Ivy Tech Ag class and English as a Second Language Classes from McDowell.
+Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to 168 adult members of the community.
+Special events included area business's environmental health and safety fairs, Ivy Tech Ag class, BCPL, Just Friends, Kiwanis, and Mudlark Garden Club.
 Traditional events included: The Bartholomew Co 4-H Fair, Déjà Vu Art and Fine Craft Show, Earth Day and America Recycles Day.
-We partnered with Bartholomew County Soil & Water to organize a presentation on the topic of Pollinator Gardens for the community, which was well attend
+We partnered with Bartholomew County Soil & Water to organize a presentation Pollinator Workshop.